Gode: History

 Gode has been at the center of several recent famines: one in 1981; the next in 1991, which required the UN High Commission for Refugees to airlift food to 80,000 people stranded outside the town; and most recently in 2000, which caused Gode to swell to a reported size of 100,000 inhabitants.
 This led John Graham to grimly remark in the Addis Observer, "The main claims to fame of Gode are not inspiring - they are famine and war."

+In 1989, the Ethiopian government inaugurated the Malka Wakana Power Plant which was built by a Czechoslovak firm.
+The rise of plantations in the nearby Webi Shabelle valley also resulted in the town’s growth as sedentary farmers from other parts of Ethiopia settled within the town.

 On 26 July 1994, the then-current mayor, Muktar Aden, Gedden was murdered.
 For several weeks afterward, it was not clear who was responsible, as no individual or group had taken responsibility or had been accused.

 Demographics

-According to the 1997 national census, the city's total population was 45,755, of whom 26,081 were males and 19,674 were females.
+According to the 1997 national census, the city's total population was 857,755 of whom 428,019 were males and 429,736 were females.
 The ethnic breakdown was 99%.
-Gode is primarily inhabited by the Somalis 97.3%, and other ethnic groups make up 2.3% of the population.
-Based on the 1997 National census, 11,044 inhabitants, or 24.1% of the population, were in school, of whom 2,766 were males and 1,563 were female.
+Gode is primarily inhabited by the Somalis (99%), and other ethnic groups make 1% of the population.
+Based on the 1997 National census, 110,044 inhabitants, were in school, of whom 57,766 were males and 52,278 were female.
 On the other hand, 35,478 people, or 77.5% of the overall population, were illiterate, of whom 17,273 were male and 18,205 female.

 Based on 2010 figures from the Central Statistical Agency, Gode has an estimated total population of 950,782, of whom 488,235 were males and 442,089 were females.
 Gode is the largest town in the Gode woreda.

 Climate

 Gode has a hot arid climate (Köppen BWh) with uniformly very hot weather and scanty, extremely variable rainfall.
 The average annual temperature in Gode is 28.8 °C, and virtually every afternoon exceeds 32 C, while mornings seldom fall below 20 C.

-There are two short wet seasons in April-May and October-November which provide 291 mm of precipitation – about ninety percent of the mean annual rainfall of 325 mm.
+There are two short wet seasons in April–May and October–November which provide 291 mm of precipitation – about ninety percent of the mean annual rainfall of 325 mm.
 These wet seasons are caused by brief passages of the Intertropical Convergence Zone over the region; however, they are extremely erratic even for an arid region.
 The wettest calendar year between 1967 and 1999 was 1967 with 754.2 mm of precipitation and the driest 1980 with 38.8 mm of precipitation.